jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 toc: true
 comments: true
 layout: post
 description: Church members in Corinth struggled to maintain unity, so Paul sought to help them find unity in their belief in Christ.
+The message to the Greeks often engaged with Greek philosophy and sought to demonstrate the benefit of Christ's teachings and the gospel over the wisdom of the world.
 title: Ye Are the Body of Christ
 image: images/corinth_greece.jpeg
 ---